Are Buyers Agent Fees Tax Deductible: The Complete Guide for 2025

 How buyer’s agent fees can benefit your property investment

 Their expert knowledge helps determine how much value a property can give you.
+The property purchase price and buyer’s agent fees form part of the cost base for future capital gains calculations.
 They can also prevent you from purchasing a problem property that incurs costs and results in capital loss.

 Long-term benefits of buyer’s agent fees for investment properties